Baylex/Survey_NLP/README.md

 The other key finding was the word count trailed off as the form progressed.
 After some investigation, I finally attributed the decrease in words to form fatigue.
 To address form fatigue, I met with the outside team to analyze the questions on the form and to build it better from a data collection view for the new school year.
 We were able to trim the form down considerably while not sacrificing any of the team’s key data points!
 I removed many redundant data collection pieces that could be later merged with a static file when an analysis was needed.
 We easily recovered 1000 work hours in making this adjustment!

 # Code Coming Soon!
-I am working on finding an alternative data set to share my code and work.
+I am working on finding an alternative data set to share my code and work for other educators.
+Machine Learning and NLP is not commonly used among school campuses.
+I am working to make advanced analysis techniques more accessible to school districts.
+I used Jupyter Notebook for this project, but for accessibility, I will add code for Google Colaboratory as it does not require a data environment to be set up and allows for non-technical educators to run the code on their survey data.
+Most ISDs have access to Google products.

 # Future Research Areas
 Super Duper NLP Repo: https://notebooks.quantumstat.com/